706f6c6c7578/bin2nato/README.md

 Listener writes down: **A0 F9 68 32 B5**

-[Update - 30-Sep-2023] Added German Version, which uses the Buchstabiertafel.
+[Update - 30-Sep-2023] Added German Version of sender programm, which uses the Buchstabiertafel.